 They also have excellent hearing and can detect the slightest sound of their prey moving through the sand.

-Jerboas are typically nocturnal animals, and they spend most of their time underground in burrows that they dig themselves.
-They are also known for their incredibly soft fur, highly prized in some cultures.
+Jerboas are typically nocturnal animals.
+They spend most of their time underground in burrows that they dig themselves.
+They are also known for their incredibly soft fur, which is highly prized in some cultures.

-Jerboas are fascinating creatures well-adapted to life in some of the harshest environments on Earth.
+Jerboas are fascinating creatures that have well-adapted to life in some of the harshest environments on Earth.

 7. Frog

-Frogs are amphibians that belong to the family Ranidae.
-These animals are known for their ability to hop, which is essential for moving around on land.
+Frogs are amphibians in the Ranidae family.
+They are known for their ability to hop, which is essential for moving around on land.

-Frogs have strong hind legs that allow them to jump up to 20 times their body length in one leap.
+Frogs have strong hind legs that jump up to 20 times their body length in one leap.

-Frogs are found all over the world, and there are over 7,000 different species.
-They come in various colors and sizes and can be as small as 1 cm or as large as 30 cm.
+Frogs are found worldwide, and there are over 7,000 different species.
+They come in various colors and sizes, and they can be as small as 1 cm or as large as 30 cm.

 Frogs have an interesting life cycle, including metamorphosis from a tadpole to an adult frog.